renzodupont/swagger-documentation-kickstart-mitlab-2021/README.md

 # Description

-Simple Project to show how to easily add documentation to your Node JS Project.
+Simple Project to show how to easily add documentation to your Node JS Project from a JSON file.
-Base documentation is loaded from documentation.json and each route is then defined in the code itself so it's easier to maintain.

 It uses "Restaurant" as a sample Model.

 # How to Run